gopasspw/gopass/README.md

 $ gopass mounts remove test
 ```

-**WARNING**: Initializing new stores while mounting is currently not possible.
-For the time-being you can only mount existing stores.

-You can initialize a new store using `gopass init --store /path/to/store`.
+You can initialize a new store using `gopass init --alias mount-point --store /path/to/store`.

 ### Edit the Config